 - Proof of ownership of premises i.e. allotment letter/possession letter/lease, Deed/property tax receipt.
 If the unit has a municipal corporation license in its own name or in the name of its proprietor or one of the Partner/Directors as the case may be, then no other proof of legal possession is required.

-- In case premises are arranged on rental basis, unit should submit proof of Legal possession i.e. a rent receipt and/or NOC from the landlord supported by the proof of land lord’s ownership.
+- In case premises are arranged on a rental basis, the unit should submit proof of Legal possession i.e. a rent receipt and/or NOC from the landlord supported by the proof of land lord’s ownership.
 For this purpose rent receipt/rent agreement with GPA (General Power of Attorney) is also accepted provided the GPA is appointed by the owner/lessee through a Regd. deed.

 - Copy of partnership deed in case of partnership unit (need not be registered.)

 - Copy of Memorandum Articles of Association with certificate of incorporation in case of a private limited company (in case of any change of Directors subsequently, copy of resolution and intimation in form DIR-12 )along with a copy of the resolution authorizing one of the directors to sign the application for a grant to permanent SSI registration.